ee292d/labs/README.md

-# Labs for EE292D Edge ML
+# Practical AI for the Raspberry Pi

 [EE292D Edge ML](https://ee292d.github.io/) is a ten week Stanford class focused on running machine learning on edge devices.
 We're using Raspberry Pi 5